WWE: New Generation Era and start of the Monday Night War (1993–1997)

-Attitude Era, purchase of WCW, and end of the War (1997–2002)
+Attitude Era, purchase of WCW and ECW, and end of the War (1997–2002)

 Stone Cold Steve Austin's rivalry with Vince McMahon is often cited as having turned the tides for WWF in the Monday Night War against rival promotion WCW.

 As the Monday Night War continued between Raw Is War and WCW's Nitro, the WWF would transform itself from a family-friendly product into a more adult-oriented product, known as the Attitude Era.
 The era was spearheaded by WWF VP Shane McMahon (son of owner Vince McMahon) and head writer Vince Russo.

 1997 ended with McMahon facing real-life controversy following Bret Hart's controversial departure from the company.
 This was the result of the Montreal Screwjob, which took place at the 1997 Survivor Series.
 This proved to be one of several factors in the launch of the Attitude Era as well as the creation of McMahon's on-screen character, "Mr. McMahon".
 Following Hart and Shawn Michaels's departures, Austin became the new face of the company.

+In 2022, Vince Russo, who was the lead booker during the early years of the Attitude Era, stated that the USA Network "directly oversaw the WWE product" during he and Ed Ferrera's time with the WWF, with Ferrera actually serving as a USA Network consultant and working with USA Network executive Bonnie Hammer.
+Shortly before the WWF's television ratings turnaround in early 1998, the USA Network would be acquired by Home Shopping Network head Barry Diller, which, according to Shaun Assael and Mike Mooneyham's book Sex, Lies, and Headlocks: The Real Story of Vince McMahon and World Wrestling Entertainment, resulted in "the terrain" shifting "completely under everyone's feet" and also expanded Hammer's influence at the USA Network.
+Diller's purchase would also result in efforts to cancel WWF programming on the USA Network in May 1998 being thwarted, with Hammer being among the network executives who was most supportive of the WWF.

 In 1998 and 1999, The Rock began to increase in popularity as a rival to Stone Cold Steve Austin, being dubbed as the "People's Champion".
 On April 29, 1999, the WWF made its return to terrestrial television, airing a special program known as SmackDown! on the fledgling UPN network, named after one of The Rock's catchphrases, "Layeth the smack down".
 The Thursday night show became a weekly series on August 26, 1999 – competing directly with WCW's Thursday night program titled Thunder on TBS.